ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 @enduml
 ```
-User using the "Forget me!" feature to delet all data about them:
+User using the "Forget me!" feature to delete all data about them:
 ```plantuml
 @startuml